scarych/aom/readme.md

 }

 // ... user.ts
-import { Query, This, Bridge, Get, FwdRef } from "aom/koa";
+import { Query, This, Bridge, Get, FwdRef } from "aom";

 // for eslint, turn off the processing of the cyclic dependency error
 // eslint-disable-next-line import/no-cycle